logicalclocks/hops-docs/docs/hopsml/inference.rst

+.. _inference:

 =========
 Inference
 =========

 Hopsworks provides a REST API for submitting inference requests to the serving servers.
-Currently the API supports, as backend, the TensorFlow model server and Flask Servers for SkLearn Models, it will be expanded in the future to support more model types as well.
+Currently the API supports, as backend, the TensorFlow model server and Flask Servers for Models trained with python-based frameworks such as Sklearn or XGBoost.

 Limitations